Constant Runtime Error Mitigation via Restricted Evolution

-\end{theorem} The proofs of Lemma~\ref{lem:gen_rob_under_probabilistic_noise} and Theorem~\ref{thm:gen_rob_under_dephasing} are provided in Appendix~\ref{append:gen_rob_under_probabilistic_noise_and_dephasing}.
+\begin{theorem} Given the single-qubit dephasing error $\mE^{\rm deph}$ of the form \eqs{ \mE^{\rm deph}(\rho) = \left(1 - \frac{p}{2} \right)\rho + \frac{p}{2}\left(Z\rho Z\right)\,,} acting on the qubit after the application of a single-qubit operation $\mU$, the generalized robustness of $\mU$ is equal to \eqs{ R^+_{\rm deph}(\mU) = \frac{p}{2-p} \,.} \end{theorem} The proofs of Lemma~\ref{lem:gen_rob_under_probabilistic_noise} and Theorem~\ref{thm:gen_rob_under_dephasing} are provided in \textit{Supp.
+Info.
+Section 4}.
 It is interesting to note that while it is challenging to find the quasi-probabilistic decomposition to perform PEC for a given error, the problem becomes slightly less challenging (and time-saving) if we are applying EMRE when the errors can be expressed as local and probabilistic quantum operations.
-The reason for this is that we can get the decomposition for EMRE for the probabilistic noise from the very definition of the noise, thus saving us time in finding the decomposition.
+The reason for this is that we can get the decomposition for EMRE for the probabilistic noise from the very definition of the noise, thus saving us any extra computational time in finding the decomposition.
 In such a case of probabilistic noise, we also theoretically know the upper bound on the generalized robustness using which we can estimate the sampling size for EMRE.
 Further, if the noise is a single-qubit dephasing noise, we can let the desired unitary channel be in the circuit as it is, similar to the case of d-dimensional depolarizing noise.
-To mitigate noise in such a specific case, we only need to multiply the estimate of the expectation value by a factor that depends on the probability of noise.
+To mitigate noise in such a specific case, we only need to multiply the estimate of the expectation value by a factor that depends on the probability of noise, and then use the algorithm in~\figref{fig:emre_flowchart_for_expvals}.
+Thus, when the optimal generalized QPD and the optimal generalized robustness are exactly known analytically for some noise model, like in the above case of the partial depolarizing and the partial dephasing noise, it will further reduce the computation overhead, and we might just be able to use the noisy circuit followed by simple post-processing to estimate the ideal expectation value.